insidious-src/CPPUAL/README.md

 - the whole idea is to implement everything as a host and compute devices for parallelism, deprecating OpenGL, DirectX, VA, VDPAU, OVD, XVideo, TrueAudio and OpenAL completely.
 - behaviour-based device processing and explicit events

 **So the real question is:** Why would you want to have all these libraries when OpenCL is pushing hard and you can program it pretty much like a regular CPU?
-It's just a matter of time until OpenCL evolves and turns into a all-in-one standard.
+It's just a matter of time until OpenCL evolves and turns into an all-in-one standard.

 **March 6th 2015:** Well,... it evolved into Vulkan, however OpenCL still remains as a new revision was released (2.1).
 Both are using a common IL - SPIR-V.

 ### Host ###
 - cross-platform process management and interprocess communication
-- unified runtime allocator management
 - query hardware and os information

 ### Compute ###
 - use concurrency as host implementation
 - specialized device & shared memory allocators
-- memory management following the host allocator pattern
+- unified memory management & allocator patterns
 - host/device out-of-order and continuation tasks
 - use Vulkan & OpenCL as SINGLE SOURCE backends (SPIR-V is required to implement eventual C++ interpreter)
 - behaviour-based device scheduling and manipulation